 If you must or have bought an ‘auto renew’ plan, you can still cancel the auto-renewal at any time.

-Discounted and legal Microsoft 365 single year products are a little harder to find, at least for the moment.
+Discounted and legal Microsoft 365 single year products are a little harder to find.
 Presumably there are retailers out there willing to discount.